 I was going to explore some feminine principles in summary here.
 I am not finding the idea of writing summaries of feminine principles appealing right now, however.
 I realize that is because it doesn’t feel feminine to do so.
 It feels kind of rigid to create structured sets of potentially limiting definitions.
 It feels confining of what is not to be confined.
 Yet just feeling this I realize I am having an experience of the feminine.
 I am listening to my feelings, to what this experience in this moment feels like.
 That is the feminine.
 That I honour.
 That I celebrate.
-That I wish to cultivate.
+That I cultivate.
 That brings me a sense of substance and connection with myself and anything.

 I am also aware of times and ways I don’t honour my feminine side, and beliefs, stories, conditioning, wounds, and family patterns connected with my relationship with the feminine.

 How are you with the feminine in your life at this time?

 What diminishes, blocks, or stifles the feminine in you and your life?

 What opens, nourishes and blossoms the feminine in you and your life?